Followers

 A Hot Pursuit

 Fraser then sent his advance guard in hot pursuit as the Americans chose to retreat through the dense forests to the south and east instead of taking the waterways that led south.
-The British vanguard continued on their trail and ultimately cornered the American rear guard under Colonel Seth Warner, also an experienced fighter in the woods, near Hubbardton.
+The British vanguard continued on their trail and eventually cornered the American rear guard under Colonel Seth Warner, also an experienced fighter in the woods, near Hubbardton.
 In a back-and-forth struggle, the larger American force actually started to gain the upper hand, but a column of Germans under General von Riedesel helped turn the tide of battle.

 The American militia acquitted itself well against